2022-23 MIT Transfer Acceptance Rate, Requirements, and Application Deadline

 Below we present the most current available MIT transfer acceptance rate as well as historical data.

-When trying to get the complete picture on how difficult it is to transfer into a given school, it is important to also look at historical data.
-Many schools have wild fluctuations in transfer acceptance rate from year to year.
+When trying to get the complete picture of how difficult it is to transfer into a given school, it is important to look at historical data.
+Many schools have wild fluctuations in transfer acceptance rates from year to year.
 As you can see, the MIT transfer acceptance rate has indeed been somewhat variable in recent years, ranging from 1.8% to 4.2%.

 Historical transfer rates are as follows: